yunjaekim00/yunjaekim00.github.io/pages/index.md

 👀 I’m a DevOps engineer at Plateer Inc. in Korea.

-🌱 I’m also an AWS and Azure administrator of Plateer Inc.
+🌱 I’m also Plateer’s AWS and Azure administrator.